phuongdateh/NAB/Readme.md

 ### Structure Code
  - Application: Manage started scene
  - Common: Include some class using common is ViewModel, ViewController
- - Config: Include some config for network is appId for request API, Base URL
+ - Config: Include some config for a network is appId for request API, Base URL
- - Extension: Using to define some func using many place in project.
+ - Extension: Using to define some func using many places in a project.
- - Model: Contain some model of project.
+ - Model: Contain some model of a project.
 For example: WeatherCondition, Weather, ...
  - Networking: Manage to request API, Network
  - Resources: Assets, some file default when init project
- - Scenes: Screens of app, that contain View (has ViewController and ViewController.xib file), ViewModel for ViewController, ViewModelItem for TableViewCell
+ - Scenes: Screens of an app, that contain View (has ViewController and ViewController.xib file), ViewModel for ViewController, ViewModelItem for TableViewCell
- - Third Party: ActivityIndicator to manage loading
+ - Third-Party: ActivityIndicator to manage loading

 ### Third Party
- - RxSwift: Using to binding viewmodel to view in MVVM
+ - RxSwift: Using to binding ViewModel to view in MVVM
- - Another way we can use Delegate Parten to binding betweeen ViewModel and View.
+ - Another way we can use Delegate Parten to binding between ViewModel and View.
  - Class ActivityIndicator to manage LoadingIndicator

 ### The software development principles, patterns & practices being applied
 * Singleton Design Parten
 * Application: to manage started scene
 * Dependence Injection: WeatherAPI
-* MVVM Architecture using with RxSwift: To eazy to create binding between ViewModel and View
+* MVVM Architecture using with RxSwift: To easy to create a binding between ViewModel and View